apache/maven-build-cache-extension/src/site/markdown/remote-cache.md

 global exclusions list to filter out the unexpected files:

 ```xml

 <global>
     <exclude>tempfile.out</exclude>
 </global>
 ```

-see sample config for exact syntax
+See the sample config for the exact syntax.

 ### Issue 5: Difference in tracked plugin properties

-Tracked property in config means it is critical for determining is build up to date or not.
-Discrepancies could happen for any plugin for a number of reasons.
+Tracked properties ensure consistent values with the cache record.
+Discrepancies could happen for any plugin for many reasons.
 Example: local build is using java target 1.6, remote: 1.8. `buildsdiff.xml` will produce something like

 ```xml

 <mismatch item="target"
           current="1.8"
           baseline="1.6"